 - Co-operative: When you operate a business that is owned and democratically controlled by the people who use and benefit from your services.

 The Small Business BC fact sheet on How to Choose the Right Business Structure for Your Small Business describes the advantages and disadvantages of these different structures.
+You can also use the Help choose my business structure tool from the BC Government.
 Most small businesses start out as sole-proprietorships – where one person owns the business.